Devil Girl from Mars: Production

-In an interview with Frank J. Dello Stritto, screenwriter John Chartres Mather claimed that Devil Girl from Mars came about while he was working with The Danzigers, who were producing Calling Scotland Yard that appeared as both an American television series and as cinema featurettes in Great Britain and the British Commonwealth.
+In an interview with Frank J. Dello Stritto, screenwriter John Chartres Mather claimed that Devil Girl from Mars came about while he was working with The Danzigers, who were producing Calling Scotland Yard (1953) that appeared as both an American television series and as cinema featurettes in Great Britain and the British Commonwealth.
 When production finished ahead of schedule, Mather says he was ordered to use up the remaining film studio time already booked and paid for by working on a feature film for the Danzigers.
-The interview also claims Patricia Laffan's devil girl costume was economically made by designer John Sutcliffe.
+The interview also states that Patricia Laffan's devil girl costume was economically made by designer John Sutcliffe.
+The film's opening credits, however, state: "Miss Laffan's costume designed by Ronald Cobb."

-The film was made on a very low budget, with no retakes except in cases where the actual film stock became damaged; it was shot over a period of three weeks, often filming well into the night.
+The film was made at Shepperton Studios with sets designed by the art director Norman G. Arnold.
+It was made on a very low budget, with no retakes except in cases where the actual film stock became damaged; it was shot over a period of three weeks, often filming well into the night.
 Actress Hazel Court later said: "I remember great fun on the set.
 It was like a repertory company acting that film".

-The robot, named Chani, was constructed by Jack Whitehead and was fully automated, although it suffered breakdowns during the filming.
+The robot, named Chani, was constructed by Jack Whitehead and was operated by a human being.

-The alien Klaatu, posing as "Mr. Carpenter" in The Day the Earth Stood Still (1951), was intended by screenwriter Edmund H. North to evoke Jesus Christ, so too are there indications that the Martian woman Nyah was intended to evoke an anti-Virgin Mary image.
+The alien Klaatu, posing as "Mr. Carpenter" in The Day the Earth Stood Still (1951), was intended by screenwriter Edmund H. North to evoke Jesus Christ, and there are indications that the Martian woman Nyah was intended to evoke an anti-Virgin Mary image.

-Devil Girl from Mars's sound editor was Gerry Anderson (listed as Gerald Anderson in the credits), later to create UK television series such as Thunderbirds.
-To save time and money, composer Edwin Astley reused his Saber of London score for the film.
+Devil Girl from Mars's sound editor was Gerry Anderson (credited as Gerald Anderson), later to create UK television series such as Thunderbirds.
+To save time and money, composer Edwin Astley reused his Saber of London TV series score for the film.

-Reception

-The reviewer for the British Monthly Film Bulletin (1954) writing at the time of the film's release, wrote the "settings, dialogue, characterisation and special effects are of a low order, but even their modest unreality has its charm.
-There is really no fault in this film that one would like to see eliminated.
-Everything, in its way, is quite perfect".
-Devil Girl from Mars developed a following via home video.

-Rolling Stone columnist Doug Pratt later called Devil Girl from Mars a "delightfully bad movie".
-The "acting is really bad and the whole thing is so much fun you want to run to your local community theatre group and have them put it on next, instead of Brigadoon."
-American film reviewer Leonard Maltin said the film is a "hilariously solemn, high camp British imitation of U. S. cheapies".